None of the Others: a General Technique to Distinguish Reasoning from Memorization in Multiple-Choice LLM Evaluation Benchmarks: Experimental setup

 We have experimented with two bilingual datasets.
 One is the \textbf{MMLU} dataset \citep{hendrycks_measuring_2021}, with questions in English covering 57 tasks ranging from high school to professional and graduate levels, and its professional manual translation into Spanish \citep{mmmlu}.
 After filtering out questions potentially incompatible with the ``none of the others'' substitution, this dataset comprises 13,346 questions.

-The second is \textbf{UNED-Access 2024}, with 1,003 questions in Spanish on 11 UNED-Access 2024ersity-entry-level subjects, and professional manual translations into English.
+The second is \textbf{UNED-Access 2024}, with 1,003 questions in Spanish on 11 university-entry-level subjects, and professional manual translations into English.
 Unlike MMLU, this dataset has never been made public and therefore the effects of contamination should be minimal.
 After preprocessing, 950 compatible questions remained for the \noto scenario.